The Austin Cooperative Business Association (ACBA) works to BUILD and EXPAND the cooperative economy in central Texas.

 The ACBA would like to thank our founding members, Black Star, College Houses, Cornerstone Credit Union League, Inter-Cooperative Council and Wheatsville.

 Additionally, we are eternally grateful to the members of the ACTT steering committee who made all this possible, Kim Penna, Matt Scheer, Ricardo Guerrero, Steve Macias, Zak Jones, Rose Marie Klee, Josh Sabik, Brian Donovan, and Kate Vickery.
 A special thanks goes to Andi Shively for her work on the retreat and business plan and Kelsie Balcaitis who sparked the project.

-The Board of the ACBA proposed a revision of its bylaws to remove inconsistencies and promote efficient and clear operations and processes for members.
+The Board of the ACBA approved a revision of its bylaws on September 11, 2017, to remove inconsistencies and promote efficient and clear operations and processes for members.
 You can find them at the link below.